-The purpose behind developing a separate process for small claims was, as stated previously, to "provide for the determination of claims in a simple manner as expeditious, informal and inexpensive as possible."89 To that effect, the hearing process is designed to be quicker and simpler than the ordinary litigation process under the Court of Queen's Bench Rules.
-For instance, the Small Claims Practices Act states that a claim may be dealt with in a summary matter and that the Court of Oueen's Bench Rules, other than Rule 76 (the small claims rule), do not apply.
+The purpose behind developing a separate process for small claims was, as stated previously, to "provide for the determination of claims in a simple manner as expeditious, informal and inexpensive as possible."
+To that effect, the hearing process is designed to be quicker and simpler than the ordinary litigation process under the Court of Queen's Bench Rules.
+For instance, the Small Claims Practices Act states that a claim may be dealt with in a summary manner and that the Court of Queen's Bench Rules, other than Rule 76 (the small claims rule), do not apply.
 Further, the Court Officer may conduct the hearing as he or she considers appropriate in order to effect an expeditious and inexpensive determination of the claim.
-90 Claimants and defendants are not required to be represented by a lawyer, articling student or a student-at-law, but they may be represented by such counsel if they so choose.91
+91 Claimants and defendants are not required to be represented by a lawyer, articling student or a student-at-law, but they may be represented by such counsel if they so choose.
+92

 Subject to the limited exceptions noted above, hearings are presided over by court officers.
-92 If both the claimant and defendant appear at the hearing, then both parties may introduce evidence, including evidence provided by witnesses, 93 and the court officer may admit as evidence anything that they consider relevant, regardless of whether or not it would be admissible under the laws of evidence, with the exception of evidence that is subject to solicitor-client privilege or any other type of privilege recognized under the laws of evidence.
-94 Evidence must be recorded, but if for some reason, a recording is not possible, the court officer is required to prepare a summary of evidence and, upon request, provide it on all parties to the claim.
-95
+93 If both the claimant and defendant appear at the hearing, then both parties may introduce evidence, including evidence provided by witnesses, 94 and the court officer may admit as evidence anything that they consider relevant, regardless of whether or not it would be admissible under the laws of evidence, with the exception of evidence that is subject to solicitor-client privilege or